 Gleason score of 6 or less.
-Low-grade cancer.
+This is low-grade cancer.

 Gleason scores of 8 to 10.
-High-grade cancer.
+This is high-grade cancer.

 The higher the Gleason score, the more likely the cancer will grow and spread.

-In some cases, a biopsy doesn't find any cancer.
+In some cases, a biopsy doesn't find any cancer when there is cancer.
 This is called a false negative.
 This might happen if the biopsy misses areas with cancer.
-Your health care provider may advise another biopsy if he or she thinks the test results may be wrong.
+Your health care provider may tell you to get another biopsy if he or she thinks the test results may be wrong.

 Other results from a biopsy

 Prostatic intraepithelial neoplasia (PIN).
 This is abnormal growth, but it is not cancer.
-There are low- and high-grade PIN.
-In men with high-grade PIN, there is a 20% to 30% chance that cancer is present somewhere else in the prostate.
+PINs may be low grade or high grade.
+Men with high-grade PIN have a 20% chance that cancer is somewhere else in the prostate.

-Proliferative inflammatory atrophy (PIA).
-This means prostate cells that are smaller than normal, and inflammation is present.
+Proliferative inflammatory atrophy.
+This means prostate cells that are smaller than normal, and there is inflammation.
 This may lead to high-grade PIN or prostate cancer.

 If you have any of these, your health care provider may watch your prostate health more closely.
 He or she may also do a second biopsy.

 When your health care provider has the results of your biopsy, he or she will talk with you about next steps.
-This may include treatment plans, or regular checkups.
+This may include treatment plans if cancer is found, repeating the biopsy at a later time, or regular checkups.

 Talk with your urologist or other health care provider if you have problems after your biopsy.
 Make sure you understand the results and what follow up is needed.